bloomen/transwarp/README.md

 once.

 A task in transwarp is defined through a functor, parent tasks, and an optional name.
 Chaining tasks creates an acyclic graph.
-The children in this graph cannot change their parents, i.e., tasks cannot alter their dependencies.
-However, new children can be added at any time to existing parents.

 A task can either be consuming all or just one of its parents, or simply wait for their completion similar to continuations. transwarp supports executors either per task or globally when scheduling the tasks in the graph.
 Executors are decoupled from tasks and simply provide a way of running a given function.